 Example: Alex’s website uses the Pridi font in green for headers.
 This means every time Alex creates a header she has to change the color and typography of the text.
 By changing the default settings of the Heading widget, every time Alex uses the widget, it will start with the Pridi font in green.

-Note: Save as Default is an experiment, you may have to activate it.
+Note: Save as Default is an experimental feature, you may have to activate it.

 Note: Once you change the default settings for an element, there is no automatic way to revert to the original default settings.
 The only way to return to the original is to create an element, manually change the settings back to their original values, and then save that element as the default.